ylogx/blog/_posts/2016-04-16-rewriting-the-network-connection-layer-in-zomato-android-apps.md

 Given the large number of features we have in our apps, performance is of prime importance, and it’s something we look at very closely.
 We’re constantly tinkering with various components of the app to improve speed, reduce the memory footprint, and optimise battery usage.
 We’ve often found that networking proves to be a big bottleneck when it comes to the speed of our app.
 Efficient networking can not only speed up the app, but also save considerable network bandwidth.

-Recently, we got down to identifying areas of improvement in the network operations being performed throughout our [Android app](http://www.zomato.com/mobile).
+Recently, we got down to identifying areas of improvement in the network operations being performed throughout our [Android app][zdroid-apps].
 We can split a network operation in the three broad parts –

 1. Opening a connection using an HTTP client.
 Our apps used Apache as the HTTP client.